Steven Stamkos: Tampa Bay Lightning (2008–2024)

 On October 12, 2015, Stamkos recorded his 500th career NHL point off a power-play goal against Boston Bruins goaltender Tuukka Rask.
 The Lightning would go on to win the game 6–3.
 With his 500th career point, Stamkos became the third player in Lightning history to record over 500 points.
 He joined both Martin St. Louis (953) and Vincent Lecavalier (874) as the only players to do so.
 On October 23, Stamkos played in his 500th career NHL game in a 4–3 overtime Lightning victory over the Winnipeg Jets.
 On November 1, Stamkos moved into second place for the most power-play goals in Lightning history with 97.
 Stamkos moved from a tie with former teammate Martin St. Louis, who had 96 power-play goals in his time with the Lightning On January 6, 2016, Stamkos was selected to his fourth All-Star Game, joining teammate Ben Bishop.
 On February 20, Stamkos scored his 300th career NHL goal, which came in a 4–2 Lightning win over the Pittsburgh Penguins.
 Stamkos became the third Lightning player in franchise history to record 300 goals, joining Vincent Lecavalier (383) and Martin St. Louis (365).
 During a post-game interview, Stamkos said of his feat, "[F]irst of all, it means you've been around for a while and secondly, I've been fortunate to play with a lot of good players.
 I've been able to be put in positions to score goals and obviously it was special coming in a big win for our team."
 On February 26, Stamkos played in his 553 game in Lightning history, which came in a 4–0 win over the New Jersey Devils.
 With the game, Stamkos surpassed Brad Richards (552) for fourth all-time in games played for the Lightning.
 On February 28, Stamkos recorded his 245 career assist as a member of the Lightning in a 4–1 over the Boston Bruins on a goal by Ryan Callahan.
 The assist moved Stamkos past Václav Prospal (244) to become fourth all-time in assists with the Lightning.
-On April 2, the Lightning announced Stamkos was diagnosed with thoracic outlet syndrome, the same injury that sidelined teammate Andrei Vasilevskiy at the start of the 2015–16 season; it is a condition that is rare among hockey players.
+On April 2, after the first 77 games of the season, the Lightning announced Stamkos was diagnosed with thoracic outlet syndrome, the same injury that sidelined teammate Andrei Vasilevskiy at the start of the 2015–16 season; it is a condition that is rare among hockey players.
 Stamkos said he first felt some discomfort in his arm after the game against the Montreal Canadiens on March 31.
 He was scheduled for surgery on the following Monday with Dr. Karl Illig, who performed Vasilevskiy's surgery.
 Lightning general manager Steve Yzerman said there would be no long-term impact on Stamkos' health or his career.
 In addition, Yzerman indicated Stamkos recovery time would be between one and three months, but the club would have a better idea in a couple of weeks where he falls within that time frame.
 Yzerman also said the team's desire is for Stamkos to remain with the organization, which came after a question of whether Stamkos had played his last game in a Lightning uniform.
 On April 4, Stamkos had successful surgery at Tampa General Hospital.
 Stamkos' surgeon said they plan on evaluating him in approximately two weeks and that should clear up his prognosis.
-On May 26, Stamkos dressed for Game 7 of the Eastern Conference Finals in the 2016 playoffs against the Pittsburgh Penguins, despite still being on blood thinners following surgery.
-He registered five shot attempts during the game, but the Lightning lost the game 2–1 for a 4–3 defeat in the series resulting in their elimination from the playoffs, falling one win short from a second consecutive appearance in the Stanley Cup Finals and surrendering a 3–2 series lead in doing so.
+In the first 77 games played for the 2015–16 season, Stamkos recorded 36 goals, 28 assists and 64 points, ranking first in goals, third in assists and second in points for the team.
+After missing the final five games of the season, the first two rounds of the 2016 playoffs against the Detroit Red Wings and New York Islanders and first six games of the Eastern Conference Finals against the Pittsburgh Penguins, Stamkos dressed for Game 7 of the Eastern Conference Finals against the Penguins on May 27, despite still being on blood thinners following surgery.
+He registered five shot attempts during the game, but the Lightning lost the game 2–1 for a 4–3 defeat in the series resulting in their elimination from the playoffs, falling one win short from a second consecutive appearance in the Stanley Cup Final and surrendering a 3–2 series lead in doing so.